dappforce/subsocial-docs/docs/develop/grill-chat/Extensions.md

 ---
 id: extensions
-title: Understanding Extensions
+title: Extensions with Light Grill
 description: Learn what Grill Extensions are and how you can leverage them to create improved chat experiences for your users.
-keywords: [Extensions, Grill Light, Building on the Grill app, Web3 Social, Blockchain, Subsocial]
+keywords: [Extensions, Light Grill, Building on the Grill app, Web3 Social, Blockchain, Subsocial]
 displayed_sidebar: developSidebar
 ---

-Grill Light introduces support for Custom Extensions which increases the scope of in-chat elements for your users.
+Light Grill an experimental version of Grill Chat, introduces support for Custom Extensions that broadens the scope of in-chat elements to build great experience for your users.

 ## What are extensions?